 Drayton Hall is a short, 13-mile drive from downtown Charleston.
 Traffic can cause travel times to vary, so be sure to leave yourself extra time to get situated once you arrive—for ticket transaction, parking, restrooms, and to check-in at the welcome center.

-We sell snacks, boxed lunches, and beverages in our Museum Shop.
-During warmer months we’ll have complimentary water available for you at coolers located where your tour begins and ends and throughout the grounds.
+We sell snacks, boxed lunches and beverages in our Museum Shop.
+During warmer months we’ll have complimentary water available for you at coolers located throughout the grounds.
 Food, drinks and gum are prohibited in the main house.

 Wear comfortable clothing so that you can enjoy both the house tour and grounds; shirts and shoes must be worn at all times—we recommend wearing flat-soled shoes.
 Remember, Drayton Hall is unrestored and not modernized, so there is no heating or air-conditioning to regulate the indoor temperature in the main house.
 We encourage bringing insect repellent as well.